kapowaz/html_validations/README.md

     <input type="text" id="issue_fixed_in_commit" name="fixed_in_commit"
       data-validation-prerequisite="issue_status"
       data-validation-prerequisite-value="fixed"
-      data-validation-prerequisite-message="Please enter the commit identifier this issue was fixed in">
+      data-validation-presence-message="Please enter the commit identifier this issue was fixed in">

 As an alternative to supplying a prerequisite *value*, a required format (as a regular expression) can be specified: